The Circulatory System: What Goes around

 Have you been medically diagnosed?

-Massage therapists recommend Manual Lymphatic Drainage therapy to improve circulation, but for all serious circulation problems, you should visit your Doctor first.
+Massage therapists recommend Manual Lymphatic Drainage therapy to improve circulation; however, for all serious circulation problems, it is recommended that you consult your Doctor first.
 Manual Lymphatic Drainage (MLD) facilitates circulation by moving blood through the blocked area.
 This massage treatment helps the Lymphatic System function effectively and improves blood circulation.

-Massage such as manual lymphatic drainage can help improve circulation and get a good rhythm of lymph flow going.
-The most common – and most effective – use of manual lymphatic drainage massage is to relax the body and mind and relieve strains and TENSION of daily life.
-It is also used to assist people with some circulation problems – those suffering from high blood pressure, headache, hyperactivity, insomnia, sinus problems, and cold hands and feet.
+Massages such as manual lymphatic drainage can help improve circulation and get a good rhythm of lymph flow going.
+The most common—and most effective—use of manual lymphatic drainage massage is to relax the body and mind, relieving the strains and tension of daily life.
+It is also used to assist people with specific circulation problems, including those suffering from high blood pressure, headaches, hyperactivity, insomnia, sinus problems, and cold hands and feet.